-Federal and state laws require that a defendant must be competent in order to stand trial for a criminal charge.
-Competency means that an accused must understand the nature of the court process.
+Federal and state law require that a person must be competent in order to stand trial for a criminal charge.
+Competency means that a defendant understands the nature of the court process.
 This includes a grasp of the charges and parties involved.
-Competency ensures that the criminal defendant can rationally assist in his or her own defense.
+Competency ensures that the criminal defendant can rationally assist in their own defense.

 If a defendant shows evidence of incompetency before or during trial, then the proceedings are suspended.
 The judge: